Meir Tobianski: Posthumous inquiry and rehabilitation

-Several months later, an Israeli Arab by the name of Ali Qasim, who had spied for the Israeli intelligence, was found dead in a forest near Haifa.
+Several months later, an Israeli Arab by the name of Ali Qasim, who had spied for Israeli intelligence, was found dead in a forest near Haifa.
 Be'eri was suspected of ordering his execution, on suspicion of being a double agent.
 Be'eri admitted to the charges in court and was dismissed from his service in the Israel Defense Forces.
-Due to the efforts of Tobianski's widow, the Military Advocate General ordered Tobianski's case to be reviewed by the Military Advocate General Aharon Hoter-Yishai; Tobianski was exonerated by the inquiry.
+Due to the efforts of Tobianski's widow, the Military Advocate General ordered Tobianski's case to be reviewed by Military Advocate General Aharon Hoter-Yishai; Tobianski was exonerated by the inquiry.

 Among the interrogated was Avraham Gorali, the chief military prosecutor at the time, who claimed that the execution was done without his knowledge.
 However, the chief military police officer, Danny Magen, stated that Gorali contacted him by phone one day before the execution and asked about the possibility of the Military Police Corps carrying out the punishment, which Magen refused.
 Gorali admitted to such a call, but the investigation's report stated that this was likely an attempt to assess the possibility of carrying out a death sentence in the IDF, and did not imply knowledge of the outcome of the trial.

-On 1 July 1949, a year after Tobianski's wrongful execution, a note was sent to his widow, informing her of the acquittal, posthumous and reinstatement of rank to Tobianski.
-On 5 July, Ben-Gurion issued a public exoneration of Tobianski and on 7 July, his body was reburied in a military ceremony in the IDF's burial grounds on Mount Herzl with full military honors.
-High-ranking Israeli military officials attended the funeral, and the Sephardic Chief Rabbi of Israel, Benzion Uziel, delivered the eulogy.
+On 1 July 1949, a year after Tobianski's wrongful execution, the Israeli government informed his widow of Tobianski's posthumous acquittal and reinstatement to rank.
+On 5 July, Prime Minister Ben-Gurion publicly exonerated Tobianski.
+On 7 July, his body was reburied in the IDF's burial grounds on Mount Herzl with full military honors.
+High-ranking Israeli military officers attended the funeral, and the Sephardic Chief Rabbi of Israel, Benzion Uziel, delivered the eulogy.
 On his military gravestone is written, "killed by mistake".
-Ben Gurion excused Be'eri's actions: "perhaps because the underground laws were still dominant in the army".
+Ben-Gurion excused Be'eri's actions: "perhaps because the underground laws were still dominant in the army".

 Nathan Alterman wrote a protest poem called "The traitor's widow", commemorating Tobianski's widow's successful demand to review his wrongful court martial and damning the oxymoron of "quick trial".
-American novelist Zelda Popkin (1898-1983) made Tobianski's execution and posthumous rehabilitation a central episode in her novel, _Quiet Street_, the first fictional account of the 1948 Arab-Israeli War, published in 1951.
+American novelist Zelda Popkin made Tobianski's execution and posthumous rehabilitation a central episode in her novel, Quiet Street, the first fictional account of the 1948 Arab-Israeli War, published in 1951.
 In the novel, he appears as "Yora Levine."

-A Hebrew documentary TV film was made on Meir Tobianski.